SoCFPGA-learning/SoCKit/Projects/3.1.gpio_expander/README.md

 I took the github aars_joystick project and ported it from Xilinx to Altera.
 Basically I just had to remove the Xilinx PLL clock for the Altera PLL equivalent, change pins locations and changed some names of modules, ports and wires.

+Originally the code works with a clock of 28 MHz.
+This could cause problems with breadboards and Dupont wires, so reduce frequency in that case (5 MHz should be enough for most applications).

 Check the original code if you intend the use it with two joysticks as I made minor changes to it, because I just had at hand a DB15 PC joystick from which I just tested 4 buttons and monitored the pressing with the 4 fpga onboard leds.

 I connected an MCP23S17 to a breadboard and using Dupont wires I interfaced it with the FPGA through  the GPIO-HSTC Card.
 I used the connector pictured and the pins listed below: